Critters for Sale: Gameplay

 Critters For Sale is a traditional point and click adventure game, in which the player follows the story by interacting with people for dialog or clicking on objects to receive information about the surrounding environment.
 Dialog in the game features choices that lead to different endings across episodes, with eighteen separate endings.
 Once playthroughs of an episode are completed, the player can fast forward through dialog in that episode to expedite repeat playthroughs.
 Although the game is essentially non-linear in structure, and any episode can be played in any order, the game requires certain episodes to be played before puzzles in other episodes are solvable.
 The game also offers occasional interactive puzzles and games secondary to the core gameplay, such as a casino that features memory games and reaction tests.

 Development

 In January 2019, two episodes of an alpha build of Critters for Sale, Snake and Goat, were released as free downloads.
 The preview was received favorably, with Rachel Watts of PC Gamer praising the unusual atmosphere of the game, stating "if every other episode in the full game (is) as bonkers and surreal as the first, we're in for a wild ride".
-A demo of the first chapter of Critters For Sale, Snake, was previewed on January 2021, with the full game released for download on Steam and itch.io on 3 June 2021.
+A demo of the first chapter of Critters For Sale, Snake, was previewed in January 2021, with the full game released for download on Steam and itch.io on 3 June 2021.
 A soundtrack of Critters For Sale by VRTLHVN, containing unreleased and bonus tracks, was also released on Bandcamp on 3 June 2021.